yehoshuasandler/baristaMenu/README.md

-As a partner at starbucks, one thing that I have always wanted to see was a training mode on our POS systems so that new baristas could get a test run of how to handle transactions before having to do so with real guests to help easy the stress of how complex creating a drink order can be.
+As a partner at starbucks, one thing that I have always wanted to see was a training mode on our POS systems so that new baristas could get a test run of how to handle transactions before having to do so with real guests.
+This help ease the stress of how complex creating a drink order can be.
 These are the first stages of my efforts to recreate the interface.

 Not all functionality is completed such as changeing qauntiy of ingerdient amounts.
-The rest is very proper
+The rest is very proper.

 ##This Code is the Worst!
 That being said, let me tell you why.
 My goal for creating this app was to use it for training new